Noa Nadruku

 Noa Nadruku (born 19 September 1967) is a Fijian former rugby footballer who played in the 1980s and 1990s.
 After representing Fiji in rugby union, he switched to play rugby league in Australia for the Canberra Raiders (92 games between 1993 and 1997) and was named as one of the best 25 players for the Raiders' 25-year anniversary.

 Background

 Noa Nadruku was born in Namatakula, Fiji.

-His usual position was running on the sideline, scoring hectic tries, generally using a cracking goosestep to leave defenders in his wake.
 In addition to winning the 1994 Grand Final with the Raiders, in 1993 and 1996 he was the top try-scorer in the League.
 The "Noa Nadruku Trophy" is awarded to the Australia Fijian Rugby League's player of the year.

 Playing career

 Rugby Union

 Nadruku first played international rugby union for Fiji in 1988 and played a total of five games for Fiji between then and 1991.